 Steinbeck was right.
-If you have never seen a coast redwood, Sequoia sempervirens in person in its native habitat, it is something to put on your bucket list.
-These beautiful giants will grow to only 100 feet in cultivation, but ancient trees in the wild reaching 300 feet are common.
-Even at a "modest" 100 feet, these unique organisms are something you need to see for yourself to experience.
+If you have never seen a coast redwood (Sequoia sempervirens) in person in its native habitat, it is something to put on your bucket list.
+These beautiful giants will grow to only 100 feet tall in cultivation, but ancient trees growing in the wild commonly reach 300 in height.
+Even at a modest 100 feet, these unique trees are something you need to see for yourself to experience.

 |Common Name||Coast Redwood, Coastal Redwood|

 |Botanical Name||Sequoia sempervirens|

 |Mature Size||60 to 100 ft. tall, 35 ft. wide in cultivation|

 Depending on where you reside, especially in the west coast of the United States, the coast redwood might be one of the most common landscape trees in your area or a unique specimen sure to be the topic of plenty of conversations.
 Native to the coastal woodlands of the west coast from Oregon south to central California, the easiest way to make this beautiful evergreen conifer thrive is to replicate its native conditions.
 If you do this, you'll find that caring for your redwood care is fairly effortless.